kurty51114/Assignment1_2420/README.md

 > nvim config
 > ```

 4. Paste the following information into the config file (press I on your keyboard to edit).
-Ensure to change the default fields to a name of your preference, the droplet IP you copied, and the name of the key we created earlier:
+Ensure to change the default fields to a name of your preference, the droplet IP you copied, and the name of the key we created earlier[^5]:

 > ```
 > Host <enter-name>